sina-ht/julia-sample/README.md

 - Copyright(C) Hiroshi Takekawa
 - SPDX-License-Identifier: GPL-2.0-only
 - GPLv2 grants the right of _copying, distribution and modification_ of this software.
 I hereby explicitly grant the _use_ of this software freely.
 The disclaimer is also applied for using.
-- The Japanese copyright law enforces me to have the personal right and I cannot abandon or revoke it.
-I hereby explicitly permit to use or modify this software for your own need, unless the modification is beneath my dignity.
+- The moral right of the author has been asserted.
+I hereby explicitly permit to use or modify this software for your own need, unless the modification is beneath my dignity and against the license.
 - Scripts under this directory contain SPDX-License-Identifier: tag to simplify licensing (if not, apply GPL-2.0-only), of course these tags are legal bindings, though here I include the boilerplate.
 Note that the license is GPLv2 only, no later option.
 ```
 This program is free software; you can redistribute it and/or modify it